fujita-y/digamma/README.md

 # Digamma

-Digamma is a R7RS Scheme system based on Ypsilon (fujita-y/ypsilon).
+Digamma is a R7RS Scheme system derived from Ypsilon (fujita-y/ypsilon).

 Copyright (c) 2004-2019 Yoshikatsu Fujita / LittleWing Company Limited.
 See LICENSE file for terms and conditions of use.